 Female students living in Santa Cruz County currently in 5th, 6th, or 7th grade.
 Students who have already particpated in Baskin Girls in Engineering @ Cabrillo are not eligible to apply again.

-Participants will attend a attend a 5 day long hands-on workshop on the Aptos campus of Cabrillo College in the summer July 21 - 25, 2014 from 9:00 a.m. to 3:00 p.m.
-Transportation will be provided.
+Participants attend a attend a 5 day long hands-on workshop on the Aptos campus of Cabrillo College in the summer from 9:00 a.m. to 3:00 p.m.
+Transportation is provided.

 - Building a book light to discover electronics

 - Constructing a card stock bridge to learn about the strength of materials

 - Building a windmill to learn about alternative energy

 Experiencing hands-on design projects, students will be exposed to the many fields of engineering and technology at an early age and learn that these fields offer exciting, lucrative, and rewarding careers.